prathamSharma25/PhotoTrans/README.md

 The web application is designed using simple HTML and HTML forms.

 It is recommended to implement the project in a python virtual environemt and install all required libraries and dependencies in the virtual environment.
-Find instructions to create virtual environment, install libraries and execute the project in the 'procedure.txt' file.
+Find instructions to create virtual environment, install libraries and execute the project in the 'instructions.txt' file (Windows only).